-Best Performer August 2016….Congratulation….
-Dr. SD Gorantiwar SME (Irrigation) and Mr. Santosh Vasantrao Karanje, Content Creator (Agronomy) have been involved with Team CCKN-IA, Maharashtra.
-CCKN-IA pleased to announce and would like to congratulate to you as “BEST PERFORMER” for the month of August 2016.
+Best Performer September 2016….Congratulation….
+Mr. Nikhil Moharana, Content Creator (Fishery) and Mr. Rajendra Nanda Reddy, Field Agents (Patapur, Ganjam, Odisha) have been involved with Team CCKN-IA, Odisha.
+CCKN-IA pleased to announce and would like to congratulate to you as “BEST PERFORMER” for the month of September 2016.
 Congratulation….
-Dr. SD Gorantiwar, has been […]
+Mr. Nikhil […]

 Bhubaneswar: The workshop titled “Preparation of Block level Agriculture Contingency Plan” under CCKN-IA project was organized on 22nd – 23rd August 2016 at Hotel Hindusthan International, Bhubaneswar.
 The participants present in the workshop include professors from respective domain from OUAT, Scientists and Subject Matter Experts from two KVKs, Deputy Director […]

 Ranchi: State Agricultural Management and Extension Training Institute (SAMETI), Jharkhand conducted two day training program on operationalizing Network for Information on Climate (Ex) Change (NICE+) portal from 4th -5th August 2016 under the Climate Change Knowledge Network in India Agriculture (CCKN-IA) project.
 The training program provided an opportunity to better […]

 Agricultural systems are sensitive to extreme climatic events.
 The recent report of the Intergovernmental Panel on Climate Change (IPCC) concluded that increased frequency of heat stress, drought and floods, negatively affect crop yields and livestock.
 Droughts, floods, delayed monsoon onset, intermittent dry spells, and heat waves – symptoms of changing climate – leads to disruption of agricultural activities causing considerable distress.